horvatha/choir_music_data/README.md

 ## TODO

-- Adding nationality to Renaissance
+- Done: Adding nationality to Renaissance
 - Merge Renaissance and Renaissance table (fetched from http tables)
 - Creating the Medieval csv
 - Fetching the missing articles from Wikipedia